-My Mom, Dad and Brother’s family were visiting earlier in the month and we decided it was the perfect time to make Mom’s Homemade Vanilla Ice Cream (no-cook) recipe.
+We had family visiting earlier in the month and we decided it was the perfect time to make Mom’s Homemade Vanilla Ice Cream (no-cook) recipe.
 My mom made this ice cream for us all the time when we were growing up.
 It tastes a million times better than any store bought vanilla!

 - 2 cups sugar plus 1/2 cup sugar (divided)

 - 12 to 16 oz of fresh or frozen pitted cherries.